The REU program will start on Tuesday, May 28th, 2013 and end on August 4th, 2013.

 and the relationship between physics and everything else (for example, medicine, art, society).

-In addition, various social activies on and off the TUNL site allow for comfortable interaction
+In addition, various social activies on and off the research site allow for comfortable interaction

-UNL Informal Lunch Talks (TILT) gatherings every other week involve pizza and a presentation by
+TUNL Informal Lunch Talks (TILT) gatherings every week involve pizza and a presentation by

 either a grad student or postdoc.
 Attended by only students and postdocs, the TILT meetings are a